The "Truth" About Martin Luther King

 As a white heterosexual male, I feel like I belong to one of the more abused ethnic groups in this country today.
 Can I do anything about it?
 Absolutely not.
 If I dare speak out I'll get labeled a racist, harassed by the media, subsequently lose my job, and never be able to show my face in public again.
 But what I will do is send out this email to as many people I know in hopes that when you're watching the news Monday evening, and you see our politicians falling all over themselves to be filmed in a black church somewhere, you might stop and ask yourself - what about us?

-I must first comment on the apparent aim of the text, which has circulated online since January 2003 and versions of which appear on numerous websites, including some run by white supremacist groups.
+First, I must comment on the apparent aim of the text, which has circulated since January 2003 and versions of which appear on numerous websites, including some run by white supremacist groups.
 For all that it pretends to "set the record straight" on the life of civil rights leader Rev. Martin Luther King, Jr., who was assassinated by a gunman in Memphis, Tennessee on April 4, 1968, it rests its case on a litany of tired misrepresentations while completely ignoring the man's extraordinary achievements on behalf of freedom and equality in America.
 It's an assassination attempt on his character.

 To address the specific allegations: